openaudible/openaudible/README.md

 ## Contributing

-Please feel free to submit pull requests.

-### TODO
 This is a work in progress.
 It needs testing and bug reporting for all platforms.

-Exporting to a podcast format is planned
+* Exporting to a podcast format is planned
-Exporting to a format that supports the best mobile audio book players is the goal.
+* Exporting to a format that supports the best mobile audio book players is the goal.
-The UI needs cleaning up, especially for Linux.
+* The UI needs cleaning up, especially for Linux.
-Improved "first time setup" and connection needs major improvement Support for multiple audible accounts would be nice Create Web page at [openaudible.github.io](https://openaudible.github.io/) - for releases and information
+* Improved "first time setup" and connection needs major improvement
+* Support for multiple audible accounts would be nice
+* Create Web page at [openaudible.github.io](https://openaudible.github.io/) - for releases and information

+Please feel free to submit pull requests.

 ## Versioning